A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Calculation of the capacitance matrix of the CPW coupler

 The calculation exploits the conformal mapping technique to remap a multi-conductor transmission line into an equivalent parallel-plate capacitor \cite{Besedin_2018, wang2015conformalmappingmultipleterminals}.

 The cross-section of a 3-line CPW is shown in Fig.~\ref{cpw3}, represented in the complex domain $z$ where the substrate-air interface is located on the real axis.
 The half-plane corresponding to negative imaginary part (grey area) is the substrate.
-The metal lines have zero thickness (only this case is handled by the present version of QuLTRA) and are represented by solid-line segments.
+The metal lines have zero thickness and are represented by solid-line segments.
 The external segments belong to the lateral ground plane.
 The right and left edges of the conductor lines are indicated by $a_{i}$ and $b_{i}$, respectively.
 The structure is supposed to be uniform, that is the permittivity is constant in each half-plane.

 The capacitance matrix is calculated by columns.
 For the calculation of the $m$-th column (or row, since the matrix is symmetric), with $m=0,...,n-1$ and $n$ the number of conductor lines, the $m$-th conductor is held at a nonzero potential $\phi_{m}$, while all other conductors are grounded.
 By applying a suitable form of Schwarz–Christoffel transformation \cite{Besedin_2018}, each half-plane of the $z$ domain is mapped into a rectangular domain of the complex $w$ plane (see Fig.~\ref{map}), where the conductor at potential $\phi_{m}$ is mapped onto the upper boundary of the rectangle, while all the other grounded conductors are aligned on the lower boundary.
 The Schwarz–Christoffel transformation used in this context is given by